China's Tencent Music raises nearly $1.1 billion in U.S. IPO

 Tencent Music reported a 244 percent profit jump for January-September to $394 million.
 By comparison, Spotify lost a net $520 million.

-Bank of America, Deutsche Bank, Goldman Sachs, JPMorgan and Morgan Stanley are the lead sponsors of Tencent Music’s deal.
+Morgan Stanley, Bank of America, Deutsche Bank, Goldman Sachs and JPMorgan are the lead sponsors of Tencent Music’s deal.

+Tencent Music is due to begin trading on the New York Stock Exchange on Wednesday under the symbol “TME” TME.N.

 Reporting by Joshua Franklin in New York and Julia Fioretti in Hong Kong; Editing by Sandra Maler